How to create full backup using wbAdmin command on Windows 10

 You can use third-party solutions (such as Macrium Reflect) or the system image backup tool.
 However, Windows 10 also has another tool known as “wbAdmin,” a command tool to backup and restore your entire computer using Command Prompt.

-In this guide, you will learn the steps to create a full backup of your computer using wbAdmin with Command Prompt on Windows 10.
+In this tutorial, I will teach you the steps to create a full backup of your computer using wbAdmin with Command Prompt on Windows 10.

-Create full backup using wbAdmin on Windows 10
+Create a full backup using wbAdmin on Windows 10

-To use wbAdmin with Command Prompt to create a full backup on Windows 10, connect a USB drive with enough space, and then use these steps:
+To create a full backup on Windows 10 with the “wbAdmin” command, connect a USB drive with enough space and then use these steps:

 1. Open Start on Windows 10.